CodeYourFuture/fundamentals-blockly/exercises/changing_text.md

 4. Set the value of the text in this element to pink ( or any other colour you like )

-5. Click "run" to check the text content has changed.
+5. Click run to check the text content has changed.

 <br>